-Morgan Gardner Bulkeley was a man of many energies and talents.
-He was president of Aetna Life Insurance at the time the company expanded into a national multi-line insurance agency.
-Bulkeley was prominent in political circles having served as mayor of Hartford from 1879 to 1887, Connecticut’s governor from 1889 to 1893, and as United States senator from 1905 to 1911.
+Morgan G. Bulkeley was president of Aetna Life Insurance.
+He was also a prominent politician.
+He served as Hartford mayor from 1879 to 1887.
+He was Connecticut’s governor from 1889 to 1893 and U. S. senator from 1905 to 1911.

-During the election of 1888, the Democratic candidate Luzon B. Morris had won, but neither Morris nor Bulkeley got more than fifty percent of the vote (which was required to be Governor at the time).
-Instead, the mostly Republican legislature decided the governorship should go to Bulkeley.
+During the election of 1888, Democratic candidate Luzon B. Morris received the most votes.
+But neither Morris nor Bulkeley obtained more than fifty percent of the vote as required.
+The Republican Legislature decided the governorship in favor of Bulkeley.

 In 1874 and 1875, Bulkeley served as president of the Hartford Dark Blues, a baseball team of the National Baseball Association.
-In 1876, he was elected as the Baseball Association’s first president.
-In the league’s initial season, Bulkeley enhanced the game’s image by reducing gambling and drinking.
+In 1876, he was elected as the National League’s first president.
 He was elected posthumously to the Baseball Hall of Fame in 1937.